frontend-fun/react-hooks-typescript-tome/docs/4-state/forms.md

 Notice the `controlId` parameter we have included in the form above.
 This improves the accessibility of the form for folks using Screen Readers and other automated tools.
 You should always keep these kinds of users' experience in mind!

-Technically, a Form should be surrounded by a `form` tag, but we will often relax this requirement out of convenience.
+You will sometimes see widgets surrounded by a `Form` tag, but we recommend against using a `Form` tag for now.
+This tag makes the widgets behave as a full HTML Form, which has a lot of additional functionality that you probably do not want at this point in time.

 ## Form Attributes